 Russia

-Blocking sites that advocate drug abuse, child pornography, extremism, suicide or any other information that the government believes is detrimental to the well-being of its citizens, implemented through the Russian Internet Restriction Bill passed in 2012.
+Blocking sites that advocate drug abuse, child pornography, extremism, suicide, or any other information that the government believes is detrimental to the well-being of its citizens.

 Saudi Arabia

 Blocking any discussion regarding political, social, or religious topics incompatible with the Islamic beliefs or the royal family.
-But this also helped them wage a successful digital war against Al-Qaeda and other terrorists who try to use the internet to recruit people on believing in their ideologies.
+But this also helped them wage a successful digital war against Al-Qaeda and other terrorists who try to use the internet to recruit people to believe in their ideologies.

 Vietnam